 I wish someone clearly explained to me the 2-5 year timeframe during my most gungho career days.
 I would have been much more serious about trying to start a family when I was 32, instead of trying at age 36-37.

-Now that I’ve spent over six months being a stay at home dad, I can unequivocally tell you that it was the best time spent.
-I wouldn’t trade any amount of money to not have that time with him.
+Now that I’ve spent over three years as a stay at home dad, I can unequivocally tell you that it was the best time spent.
+I wouldn’t trade any amount of money to not have that time with my kids.
 They grow up so fast.
 Once that time is over, you can never get it back.